bcgov/fbp-go/README.md

 - Localization - implement en-CA and fr-CA.
 - Coordinates - provide user feedback on location button. (e.g. fetching and failed state).
 - Add FMC option in advanced.
-- Change font color.
 - FFMC scale at the bottom.
   - Possible, but nothing out of the box - so leaving it alone for now.
-- With less space, the fuel type presets need to have shorter names.
+- Finalise disclaimer.
-- Disclaimer.
+- Finalise popup.

 ## Log of changes & decisions.